Native American Heritage Celebration

 Canceled

 Join the office of Multicultural Affairs in the presentation of Warrior Lawyers, a PBS documentary.
-'Warrior Lawyers: Defenders of Sacred Justice' is a one-hour PBS documentary that is particularly timely and relevant given our country's current reckoning with racial inequity and systemic racism.
-The program focuses on the stories of Michigan Native American Lawyers, Tribal Judges and their colleagues who work with Native Nations, their citizens and mainstream institutions to achieve healing and Sacred Justice.
-Come take a journey into past and present day Indian Country to learn of untold stories that shine a light on Native Americans rising up to create a new path for today and for the next Seven Generations.
+'Warrior Lawyers: Defenders of Sacred Justice' was a one-hour PBS documentary that was particularly timely and relevant given our country's past reckoning with racial inequity and systemic racism.
+The program focused on the stories of Michigan Native American Lawyers, Tribal Judges, and their colleagues who worked with Native Nations, their citizens, and mainstream institutions to achieve healing and Sacred Justice.
+Come took a journey into past and present-day Indian Country to learn of untold stories that shone a light on Native Americans rising up to create a new path for that time and for the next Seven Generations.

-Following the viewing we will be facilitating discussion and answering questions on why this is relevant to GVSU's approach to conflict resolution.
-Discussion will be facilitated by Renee Malkowski, Office of Student Conduct and Conflict Resolution, and Lin Bardwell, Office of Multicultural Affairs
+Following the viewing, we facilitated discussion and answered questions on why this was relevant to GVSU's approach to conflict resolution.
+Discussion was facilitated by Renee Malkowski, Office of Student Conduct and Conflict Resolution, and Lin Bardwell, Office of Multicultural Affairs.

 Idema Pew Library, Multipurpose Room, first level